kube-vip/website/content/docs/modes/_index.md

   kube-vip Modes
 ---

-There are various technologies availble to kube-vip that are all used in largely the same manner, to expose an IP address to a network or to update networking equipment so that they are aware of the path to direct traffic.
+There are various technologies available to kube-vip that are all used in largely the same manner, to expose an IP address to a network or to update networking equipment so that they are aware of the path to direct traffic.